Stop the Cycle

 Fighting pneumonia and diarrhea together

 Many of the solutions for diarrhea can also fight pneumonia.
-Together, these two illnesses account for one in four deaths in children under five years old.
+Together, these two illnesses account for a majority of deaths in children under five years old.
 Pneumonia and diarrhea share many of the same risk factors, and integrating policies and programs that address both can have a big impact.

 Protect, prevent, and treat